 Fill out the retirement option form from the back of this pack, making sure you select Option 1b.
 You'll also need to specify the amount of PCLS you'd like to take up to the maximum value quoted to you.
 You then need to return it to the Scheme administrator, along with the:

 - marital status declaration form and the appropriate certificate(s),

-- expression of wish form
+- nomination for lump sum death benefit form

 - lifetime allowance form

 - bank mandate form

 - recycling declaration form